Why does diabetes cause headaches?

 Other causes of secondary headaches include:

 - overuse of medication

-The pain associated with either primary or secondary headaches can vary in severity and duration.
-Some people may not experience headaches often, while others can get a headache several days each week.
+The pain of either primary or secondary headaches can vary in severity and duration.
+Some people may not experience headaches often while others might have a headache on several days each week.

-Depending on the type of headache, other symptoms may be present.
-For example, migraines can be linked with nausea and increased sensitivity to sound or light.
+Other symptoms may occur, depending on the type of headache a person experiences.
+For example, migraines might also lead to nausea and increasing sensitivity to sound or light.

-Diabetes headaches tend to occur frequently and cause moderate to severe levels of pain.
-A severe headache is considered one that significantly affects someone's ability to function as normal.
+Diabetes headaches tend to cause moderate to severe levels of pain.
+A severe headache is one that significantly affects a person's ability to resume normal function in everyday life.

 Not every person with diabetes will experience headaches, and diabetes is not the only cause of headaches.